butla/presentations/2023-03_developer_workflow_with_local_tests_using_docker-compose/slides_en.md

 ---

-# The sample app (TODO)
+# The example app (TODO)

-Python REST API with an SQL database and migrations.
+Python REST API backed by an SQL database.
+Requires migrations to run on the DB.

 How do I run it?